-Knock down the cup labeled (in large) with the alphabet called out, with a softball—a super fun letters activity.
+Knock down the cup labelled (in large) with the alphabet called out, with a soft ball.
+A super fun letters activity.

-Tip: Conversely, kids can knock down a cup randomly and then identify the letter (in miniature) on the fallen cup.
+Tip: Conversely, kids can knock down a cup at random and then identify the letter (in small) on the fallen cup.

 Tip: Don’t have a hoop?
 Use a cardboard box!

 Tip: Think of a word with the letter created before moving on to the next letter.